opensearch-project/documentation-website/_install-and-configure/plugins.md

 ### Bundled plugins

-The following plugins are bundled with all OpenSearch distributions except for the minimum distribution packages.
-If you have the minimum distribution, you can add them using one of the installation methods, or remove, as required.
+The following plugins are bundled with all OpenSearch distributions except for the minimal distribution.
+If you are using the minimal distribution, you can add these plugins by using one of the installation methods.

 | Plugin name | Repository | Earliest available version |
 | :--- | :--- | :--- |